 - Stopping time

-So when driving on a low traction surface such as dirt, ice, or snow your reaction time combined with the stopping time is increased by ten.
+So when driving on a low traction surface such as wet roads, dirt, ice, or snow your reaction time combined with the stopping time is increased by ten.
 If that’s not a sobering fact, then I don’t know what is!

 How Driving Fast in 4H Affects Cornering